 - Rising spending in complex specialty medicine – According to recent data from the report ‘Medicine Use and Spending in the US’, the speciality share of net medication spending across institutional and retail settings grew from 24.7% in 2008 to 46.5% in 2017.
-There is healthy growth in medicine spending expected over the next five years, particularly with respect to specialty pharmaceuticals that present added complexities and costs for businesses to distribute and
+There is healthy growth in medicine spending expected over the next five years, particularly with respect to specialty pharmaceuticals that present added complexities and costs for businesses to distribute and administer.

 - Shift to value-based care models – In the US the shift from fee-for- service to value-based care models is accelerating.
-Life sciences companies are being forced to rethink their value demonstration models as payers become laser-focused on improved patient outcomes and lower
+Life sciences companies are being forced to rethink their value demonstration models as payers become laser-focused on improved patient outcomes and lower costs.

 - Trend of outsourcing non-core functions – Life sciences companies depend on the insights of market access consultancies to infuse necessary perspective on market access opportunities and challenges.
 Increasing market access complexity is outpacing organizational strategy evolution across life sciences companies resulting in greater outsourcing of high-value functions such as HEOR, payer contracting strategy development, and stakeholder engagement across new care delivery models.